VeroPolegre/RampUp_day02_form/README.md

 # RampUp Day02 Exercise: Forms

-In this exercise, the objective was 2 forms making use of autofocus, tabindex, reset, submit, fieldset and legend elements.
+In this exercise, the objective was creating 2 forms making use of autofocus, tabindex, reset, submit, fieldset and legend elements.

 ### Languages used: